 Whether you are looking for a great evening out that won’t be hard on your pockets, or you’re simply in need of an easy laugh, rest assure that with Free until Famous you’re in for a good quality hour (split by a ten-minute break, during which Schaffer stays in for a ‘normal’ chat – although I laughed even then).

 As the title hints, the entry to the show is free, although at the end Schaffer will stand on the stairs equipped with a ‘give-only-if-you-laugh’ jar for contributions.

-“I really respect Michael McIntyre…How much is Michal McIntyre? …Fifty quid? …I’m not saying I’m as funny as Michael McIntyre.
+“I really respect Michael McIntyre…How much is Michael McIntyre? …Fifty quid? …I’m not saying I’m as funny as Michael McIntyre.
 But I’m physically closer to you.”

 Map venue and other information about the show can be found here on Schaffer’s show website.